Overview

 Uruguay’s digital economy presents numerous opportunities for cross-sector enabling technologies, which are crucial for driving innovation and efficiency across industries:

-Communications and Networking Technologies: There are opportunities to participate in the ongoing rollout of 5G networks and internet services in general.
+There are opportunities to participate in the ongoing rollout of 5G networks and internet services in general.
 Uruguay recently opened its internet service market to competition and granted internet satellite companies Amazon’s Project Kuiper a Class C license and Starlink a Class B license.
 U.S. companies specializing in telecommunications, cloud computing, and internet services can benefit from the high-quality infrastructure to offer advanced digital services, including next-generation connectivity solutions and digital transformation services for local businesses.

-Cybersecurity: On August 14, 2024, the Uruguayan Senate passed the country’s first cybercrime law that establishes specific penalties for offenses such as online harassment, computer fraud, data breaches, identity theft, unauthorized access to digital data, damage to computer systems, and the protection of personal data.
+On August 14, 2024, the Uruguayan Senate passed the country’s first cybercrime law that establishes specific penalties for offenses such as online harassment, computer fraud, data breaches, identity theft, unauthorized access to digital data, damage to computer systems, and the protection of personal data.
 The law is an important step forward for Uruguay to join the Budapest Convention as a member state.
 In addition to this law, Uruguay must comply with a series of requirements to adhere to the Budapest Convention, including international legal cooperation and institutional coordination.

 Internet of Things (IoT) and Smart Cities: Uruguay’s openness to smart city initiatives, particularly in Montevideo, creates opportunities for IoT solutions.
-These initiatives are focused on improving urban management, enhancing public services, and reducing environmental impact through the use of connected devices and data analytics.
+These initiatives are focused on improving urban management, enhancing public services, and reducing environmental impact through connected devices and data analytics.
 The growth of IoT in Uruguay is also supported by the country’s advanced telecommunications infrastructure, which provides the necessary connectivity for large-scale IoT deployments.

 Digital Economy-related Trade Events